Skip to content

 Definition

-Structs are defined using the struct keyword followed by a name and a block of fields.
-Each field has a name and a type.
+Structs are defined using the type keyword followed by a name, an equals sign, and a block of fields.
+Each field has a name and a type, followed by a semicolon.

 stride